• Astronomy Astrophiz Podcasts

 • Summary

-• Astrophiz "An exceptional Astronomy podcast."
+• Astrophiz "Exceptional Interviews with exceptional scientists."
 Brendan sometimes even gets how and why science works, and each month he conducts in-depth interviews with leading astro and space researchers.
 In each episode we feature Astrophysicists, Space Scientists, Particle Physicists, Data scientists, Antenna engineers, Instrument scientists, optical & radio astronomers, Satcomm engineers, project leaders and aurora hunters.
 For Astrophotographers, also each month we also hear from Dr Ian ‘Astroblog’ Musgrave who tells us when, where and what to look for in the sky over the coming weeks and explains astronomical phenomena in ‘Ian’s Tangent’.
 This ongoing series has taken us through the history, theory and practice of radio astronomy from Faraday to Gravitational waves.
 Each episode includes the latest news roundup in this golden age of astrophysics.
 Enjoy! (& donate if you wish to help keep this podcast ad-free)

 All rights reserved